castrojo/castrojo.github.io/_drafts/_posts/is-a-stateless-home-server-possible.md

 This comes with git, rsync, and curl/wget out of the box, so it's nice to be able to have these core tools in there instead of totally missing.
 There's also a 'toolbox' command that will automagically fetch a traditional distro container (defaults to fedora) and then mounts the filesystem inside, so you can 'nano' to your heart's content.

 This works really well.
-CoreOS lets me dictate the update policy as part of the config file, and if I have multiple servers I can cluster them together so that they will take turns rebooting without having a service go down.
+ContainerOS lets me dictate the update policy as part of the config file, and if I have multiple servers I can cluster them together so that they will take turns rebooting without having a service go down.
 But as you can see, we quickly venture out of the "home server" use case with this one.

 ## ContainerOS with rkt/systemd

-This is the setup I am running today.
+This is the setup I am enjoying the most.
 So instead of using the docker daemon, I create a systemd service file, like say '/etc/systemd/system/unifi.service'

     [Unit]
     Description=Unifi